Cervical cancer causes

 Cervical cancer screening: The good news about cervical cancer is that it is the most preventable cancer in women the cervical cancer causes are unknown.
 The reason is improved screening through PAP tests and HPV tests.
 Owing to this reason, only a few women die.
 Another aspect of cervical cancer is that it grows slowly providing the time to detect it early before it can cause any serious life-threatening problems.
 Early detection ensures effective treatment with long survival and good quality of life.

 Women who are in the following age groups are more likely to get cervical cancer – 35 to 45 years of age.
 During the past few years, approximately 20% of new cases are being detected in women aged 65 years.
-This is often in the women who have not been getting a regular screening done.
+This is often in women who have not been getting a regular screening done.

 Screening tests and the HPV vaccine can help prevent cervical cancer.
 If you still have any questions, concerns, or doubts regarding the prevention, screening, vaccination, and risk factors of cervical cancer – consult me any time.